-A weighted least-squares adjustment uses control points and parcel line dimensions to estimate updated, more spatially accurate coordinates for parcel fabric points.
+A weighted least-squares adjustment is a constrained adjustment that uses control points and line dimensions to estimate updated, more spatially accurate coordinates for parcel fabric points.
 A weighted least-squares adjustment can be run to evaluate and improve the overall spatial accuracy of the parcel fabric.
 Control points are points with known x,y,z coordinates.
-Control points constrain the adjustment and are used to compute updated coordinates for free (nonconstrained) points.
+Control points constrain the adjustment and are used to compute updated coordinates for free (unconstrained) points.

 In a weighted least-squares adjustment, line dimensions and control points can be weighted based on their accuracies.
 Control point accuracies are known and weights can range from completely constrained (highest accuracy and x,y,z does not change) to lower weights (lower accuracies) that allow more movement.
 Dimension accuracies are generally based on the legal parcel record.
 Parcel dimension from more recent parcel records generally have higher accuracies and thus higher weights in the least-squares adjustment.
 Lines and control points with higher weights have a greater influence on the outcome of the least-squares adjustment.

 A weighted least-squares adjustment also can be used to update the coordinates of lower-weighted control points and identify areas in the parcel network where more control is needed.

 DynAdjust least-squares adjustment engine

 The parcel fabric uses the DynAdjust least-squares adjustment engine.
 DynAdjust is a least-squares application that adjusts coordinates of both small and large geodetic networks.
 DynAdjust uses a phased adjustment approach in which large networks are adjusted in sequential blocks.
 The DynAdjust engine can scale to adjust small engineering surveys to large, national geodetic networks.

 Some of the capabilities of the DynAdjust least-squares adjustment engine include the following: